facebook pixel

 Blog Articles

 Celebrate and support the LGBTQIA+ community this Pride Month!
-Learn about its history and show your genuine support beyond rainbow avatars
+Learn about its history and how your company can become a more inclusive place.

 Your organization must avoid falling into the trap of rainbow washing.
 This is when an organization utilizes rainbow imagery and puts up a front supporting the queer community to profit from them.

-When a company rainbow washes, they contribute no real value to the marginalized communities they claim to support.
-They just take advantage of them.
+When a company rainbow washes, it contributes no real value to the marginalized communities it claims to support.
 Remember that supporting the LGBTQIA+ community is much more than a Pride avatar or Facebook status.

 The Challenges Facing LGBTQ+ Professionals